bozsahin/ccglab/README.md

 SBCL and CCL are usable out of the box for CCGlab.

+I added Allegro CL support for CCGlab, but somewhat reluctantly.
+Its free versions are so cryptic about heap control you will spend most of your time garbage-collecting rather tha doing useful work.
+Not worth it, folks.

 Design and development of CCGlab continues to be in SBCL, then checked with CCL.
+Fingers crossed for Allegro CL.

 <b>PRELIMINARIES FOR WINDOWS</b>